Chart Color Schemes

 Coromandel Valley's median age exceeds the national pattern

-The median age in Coromandel Valley is 41 years, which is higher than Greater Adelaide's average of 39 years and slightly exceeds the national average of 38 years.
-The age profile indicates that those aged 5-14 years are notably prominent at 15.5%, while the 25-34 year old group is relatively smaller at 8.6% compared to Greater Adelaide.
-Between 2021 and present, the 75-84 age group has increased from 5.1% to 6.5% of the population, while the 15-24 age cohort has risen from 11.8% to 12.9%.
-Conversely, the 55-64 age group has decreased from 12.6% to 11.6%.
-Looking forward to 2041, demographic projections show significant shifts in Coromandel Valley's age structure.
-The 45-54 age cohort is projected to increase by 118 people (17%) from 679 to 798.
-Conversely, both the 5-14 and 65-74 age groups are expected to decrease in numbers.
+The median age in Coromandel Valley is 41 years, which is higher than Greater Adelaide's average of 39 years and exceeds the national average of 38 years.
+The age profile shows that individuals aged 5-14 years make up 15.3% of the population, a notable percentage compared to other age groups.
+Meanwhile, those aged 25-34 years comprise only 8.9%, which is smaller than the proportion in Greater Adelaide.
+Between 2021 and the present, the 75-84 age group has grown from 5.1% to 6.9% of the population, while the 15-24 age cohort increased from 11.8% to 13.1%.
+Conversely, the 55-64 age group has declined from 12.6% to 11.5%, and the 65-74 age group has dropped from 10.5% to 9.4%.
+Looking ahead to 2041, demographic projections indicate significant shifts in Coromandel Valley's age structure.
+The 45-54 age cohort is projected to increase by 123 people (an 18% rise) from 674 to 798 individuals.
+Conversely, both the 5-14 and 65-74 age groups are expected to have reduced numbers.